dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/propertypath-xaml-syntax.md

 <animation Storyboard.TargetProperty="(ownerType.propertyName)" ... />
 ```

 The parentheses indicate that this property in a <xref:System.Windows.PropertyPath> should be constructed using a partial qualification.
 It can use an XML namespace to find the type.
-The `ownerType` searches types that a [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] processor has access to, through the <xref:System.Windows.Markup.XmlnsDefinitionAttribute> declarations in each assembly.
-Most applications have the default XML namespace mapped to the `http://schemas.microsoft.com/winfx/2006/xaml/presentation` namespace, so a prefix is usually only necessary for custom types or types otherwise outside that namespace. `propertyName` must resolve to be the name of a property existing on the `ownerType`.
-The property specified as `propertyName` must be a <xref:System.Windows.DependencyProperty>.
-(All [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] attached properties are implemented as dependency properties, so this issue is only of concern for custom attached properties.)
+The `ownerType` searches types that a WPF attached properties are implemented as dependency properties, so this issue is only of concern for custom attached properties.)

 <a name="indexanim"></a>